New Year's Revolution (2007)

 The 2007 New Year's Revolution was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was the third annual New Year's Revolution and took place on January 7, 2007, at Kemper Arena in Kansas City, Missouri, held exclusively for wrestlers from the promotion's Raw brand division.

-The New Year's Revolution PPV was discontinued after this 2007 event due to the reduction in the number of PPVs per year following WWE's discontinuation of brand-exclusive PPVs after WrestleMania 23 in April.
-In January 2020, WWE revived the event's name for a series of WWE Live shows called the New Year's Revolution Tour, and then revived it again for a special episode of SmackDown in January 2024.
+The was the final New Year's Revolution held as a PPV event as after this 2007 event, WWE discontinued brand-exclusive PPVs following WrestleMania 23 in April, reducing the amount of PPVs produced per year.
+In January 2020, WWE revived the event's name for a series of WWE Live shows called the New Year's Revolution Tour, and then revived the event itself as a special episode of SmackDown in January 2024.

 There were seven matches scheduled on the event's card.
 The main event was a standard wrestling match, in which WWE Champion John Cena defeated challenger Umaga to retain his championship.
 Two predominant bouts were featured on the undercard.
 The first was a tag team match, in which World Tag Team Champions Rated-RKO (Edge and Randy Orton) fought D-Generation X (Triple H and Shawn Michaels) to a no-contest, thus Rated-RKO retained.
 The other was a steel cage match between Jeff Hardy and Johnny Nitro for the Intercontinental Championship where Hardy retained.

 The event received 220,000 pay-per-view buys, which was less than the 294,000 buys the previous year's event received.
 When the event was released on DVD, it reached a peak position of fourth on Billboards DVD sales chart for recreational sports.
 It remained on the chart for six consecutive weeks.

 Production

 Background

-The event was held at Kemper Arena in Kansas City, Missouri.
+The third annual New Year's Revolution was held at Kemper Arena in Kansas City, Missouri.

-New Year's Revolution was an annual pay-per-view (PPV) event, produced every January by World Wrestling Entertainment (WWE) since 2005.
+New Year's Revolution was an annual professional wrestling pay-per-view (PPV) event, produced every January by World Wrestling Entertainment (WWE) since 2005.
 The name of the event was a play on the Western tradition of New Year's resolutions.
-The 2007 event, which was held on January 7 at Kemper Arena in Kansas City, Missouri, was the third New Year's Revolution, and like the previous two years' events, it was exclusively produced for wrestlers of the Raw brand.
+The third event was held on January 7, 2007, at the Kemper Arena in Kansas City, Missouri.
+Like the previous two years's events, it was exclusively held for wrestlers from the Raw brand division.

 Storylines

 Seven professional wrestling matches were featured on the event's card, which were planned with predetermined outcomes by WWE's script writers.
-The buildup to these matches and scenarios that took place before, during and after the event were also planned by WWE's script writers.
+The buildup to these matches and scenarios that took place before, during, and after the event were also planned by WWE's script writers.
 The event featured wrestlers and other talent from WWE's Raw brand, a storyline expansion in which WWE assigned its employees.
-Wrestlers portrayed either a villain or fan favorite gimmick, an on-screen character, for the entertainment of the audience.